Indochina Link Vietnam

 Risks & Penalties

 FCT non-compliance triggers three penalty categories: late payment interest, incorrect method penalties, and documentation deficiencies.
-Late payment interest accrues at 0.03% per day from the day following payment deadline until tax reaches state budget (Law on Tax Administration 2019 Article 59 Clause 2).
+Late payment interest accrues at 0.03% per day from the day following payment deadline until tax reaches state budget (Tax Administration Law 2019, Article 59 Clause 2; in effect until June 30, 2026).
 A 180-day delay accumulates 5.4% interest penalty.

 Common Violations & Audit Triggers